-With the return of bigger audiences and the end to lockdown in many parts of the world, out-of-home (OOH) advertising revenue is expected to bounce back in 2021 with a growth forecast at 14.9%, and total estimated spend projected to hit $36.6 billion globally.
+With the return of bigger audiences and the end to lockdown in many parts of the world, out-of-home (OOH) advertising revenue is expected to bounce back in 2021 with a growth forecast at $36.6 billion globally.
 This will make OOH the second-fastest growing advertising medium this year, with digital out of home (DOOH) driving the majority of this growth.

 In what has been a challenging year for all, the OOH industry has demonstrated its ability to innovate and has undergone significant transformation brought about by the increased adoption by many of programmatic technology.
 During the pandemic period, OOH media owners have made moves to make their digital inventory available to OOH DSP’s to be traded programmatically.
 The use of data and automation will streamline multiple manual processes requiring human effort and interaction.
 Historically, OOH was once exclusively negotiated by people and governed by the “insertion order”, requiring location scouting and communication via emails and phone calls, which then made it to ad ops for trafficking and charting.
 Programmatic has changed this process completely and consequently, brings valuable benefits for both brands and agencies, but also media owners alike.

 Here are three reasons why programmatic is a marketers’ best ally when it comes to buying DOOH: